abandrea/Cloud_project/project/README.md

 The commands will remove the networks and volumes that were created.

-## Initial Setup of Nextcloud

-Once the containers are up and running, it is possible to access Nextcloud at `http://localhost:8080` in a web browser.
-The initial setup involves creating an admin account, choosing an username and  a strong password.

 ## Tests and Checks

 After the initial setup, it is possible to test the functionality of Nextcloud by uploading files, creating folders, and sharing files with others.
 It is also possible to install apps and plugins to extend the functionality of the service.
 Doing this can help to ensure that Nextcloud is working as expected and that it is ready to use.
 It also needed to check and make sure that Nextcloud is correclty connected to the database and that the data is being stored correctly.